Abraham Luzzi

-Luzzi has also been involved in sports administration and youth development, including serving in management roles at Uganda Police Football Club and establishing a sports academy in London.
+Luzzi is the author of Reforms in Leadership: The 21st Century Mindset of Transformational Governance in Uganda and Africa, a book that examines leadership, governance, public accountability, and institutional reform in Uganda and Africa.
+He has also been involved in rotary, sports administration and youth development, including serving in management roles at Uganda Police Football Club and establishing a sports academy in London.
 In 2022, he received a ten-year ban from football-related activities by the FUFA Ethics and Disciplinary Committee, a decision he formally appealed.

 Beyond business, Luzzi has participated in Ugandan party politics, first as a mobiliser for the National Resistance Movement (NRM) in Mityana and Mubende, later contesting for the Mityana Municipality parliamentary seat in 2021, and subsequently joining the Democratic Party before pursuing an independent political path.
 Ahead of the 2026 general elections, he emerged as an independent candidate for Member of Parliament for Kampala Central Division, gaining wide public attention for a campaign marked by frequent social media engagement, a personalised communication style, and policy proposals focused on anti-corruption, governance restructuring, economic reform, and urban administration.

-His manifesto outlines measures such as reducing the size and cost of Parliament, expanding digital public-service systems, adjusting sentencing for minor offences, and introducing strict penalties for corruption, positions that have generated considerable public debate.
-His campaign slogan, “Sarah is tall,” referencing his wife, Sarah Luzzi, has become a recurring element of his political messaging and online presence.
+His manifesto outlined measures such as reducing the size and cost of Parliament, expanding digital public-service systems, adjusting sentencing for minor offences, and introducing strict penalties for corruption, positions that have generated considerable public debate.
+His campaign slogan, "Sarah is tall," referencing his wife, Sarah Luzzi, became a recurring element of his political messaging and online presence.